How to Read Solo-Mining Statistics

 Worker names are labels, nothing more

-When you point a miner at SoloLuck, your stratum username is your own Bitcoin address, optionally followed by a dot and a worker name — for example bc1qexampleaddr….rig1.
+With a solo pool, your stratum username is typically your own Bitcoin address, optionally followed by a dot and a worker name — for example address.rig1.
 The part before the dot is where any block reward would be paid.
 The part after the dot is purely a label for your own dashboard, so you can tell one machine from another.

 A worker name is never reserved, never checked against anything, and never affects mining.
 You can call your Bitaxe bitaxe, your S19 heater, or leave the label off entirely.
 The pool simply tags each share it receives with whatever label arrived, so its stats page can show a per-machine breakdown.
 Rename a worker and you have, in effect, started a fresh entry — same address, same odds, just a new row in the table.